Discount Foundation Legacy Award

 The Discount Foundation Legacy Award winner will be publicly recognized for their remarkable contributions to the movement and receive a $20,000 stipend to provide them flexibility to expand on their professional activities and achievements in the absence of reporting requirements or other specific obligations.

-Luna Ranjit, Co-founder of Adhikaar, is the winner of the 2017 Discount Foundation Legacy Award will be honored in Washington, D.C., at the annual Funders for a Just Economy Policy Briefing on May 18-19, 2017, and at Jobs With Justice Education Fund’s 13th annual Eleanor Roosevelt Human Rights Awards Celebration in June 2017.
+Luna Ranjit, Co-founder of Adhikaar, is the winner of the 2017 Discount Foundation Legacy Award.
+She will be honored in Washington, DC, at the annual Funders for a Just Economy Policy Briefing on May 18-19, 2017, and at Jobs With Justice Education Fund’s Eleanor Roosevelt Human Rights Awards Celebration on June 13, 2017.

 New Orleans Workers' Center for Racial Justice